Which social media platform should I use for my business?

-Did you know that nearly three quarters of the UK population are actively using social media and 45% globally?
-Each of us spends an average of 2 hours and 22 minutes on social platforms each day.
-And the pandemic has had a big impact on our usage.
-If you look at the latest Sprout Social research, it shows usage has increased by a whopping 61%.
+Did you know that nearly three quarters of the UK population are actively using social media and 62% globally?
+Each of us spends an average of 2 hours and 23 minutes on social platforms each day according to research by Global WebIndex.
+Interestingly, although the average daily time spent on social media has reduced, user growth continues.

 But which platforms should you use and how should they be used to help your business?
 Here are some of the basics you need to know.

-Facebook remains the biggest social network with 2.7 billion active users, and nearly 45 million users in the UK.
+Facebook is the biggest social network with 2.93 billion active users, and nearly 45 million users in the UK.
 Facebook is ideal for connecting people with your business.

 The largest age group on Facebook are 25 to 34-year-olds.
-It has nearly a 50/50 split of female to male ratio.
+57% of its users are male and 43% female.
 People spend 38 minutes a day on the platform so it can be big business for businesses if you get the formula right.

 The influx of recent baby boomers on Facebook highlights why it’s such a prime place to run ads, particularly among older demographics who have more money to spend.

 Because of its mass reach, many businesses historically found Facebook useful to connect with customers.
 However, this is no longer as straight forward.
 Facebook's rules and algorithms make it hard to ensure your followers see what you post via organic reach.
 In fact, only 10% of your total page likes see your posts.
-Not very many eh!
+And according to Rival IQ, the 2021 median average engagement rate per post (by follower) on Facebook is 0.064%, across all industries.

 To succeed as a business on Facebook, you need to pay to play through paid campaigns which can be expensive.
 On the plus side, Facebook knows a lot about its users, and it uses this information to your advantage when you purchase ads.
 Find out more about implementing Facebook campaigns.